abelinkinbio/abelinkinbio/content/posts/veracruz.md

 ---
 title: "Veracruz 🌮"
-description: "Stay at the Line Hotel"
+description: "Stay at The Line and hit Alfred's, P6, and Veracruz"
 date: 2021-06-25T16:27:18-05:00
 draft: false
 tags: